 - Specifying inaccurate or false information in the documents submitted;

 - Showing completed education or qualification that are inconsistent with the prospective job;

 - Failing to have the completed degree or qualification recognised in Germany.

-Blue Card cost and validity term
+Blue Card cost and the validity period

 The Blue Card is issued for the validity term of the employment agreement plus additional three months.
 The maximum validity period of a Blue Card is four years.
 The Blue Card may be extended if the underlying employment agreement is extended too.

-Cost of obtaining a Blue Card is €75.
+The cost of obtaining a Blue Card is €75.